 Carlos currently works in the Electrochemical Science and Engineering Group.
-His research, in the framework of various Innovate UK projects, turns around the electrochemical characterisation and rapid ageing of cells, supporting the development of new and improved lithium-ion batteries.
+His research, in the framework of The Faraday Institution's Multiscale Modelling (MSM) project and other Innovate UK projects, turns around electrochemical characterisation and rapid ageing of lithium-ion cells, supporting the development of new and improved batteries.

 et al., 2022, Large scale immersion bath for isothermal testing of lithium-ion cells, Hardwarex, Vol:12, ISSN:2468-0672, Pages:1-15

 et al., 2021, Sparse-Lagrangian PDF Modelling of Silica Synthesis from Silane Jets in Vitiated Co-flows with Varying Inflow Conditions, Flow Turbulence and Combustion, Vol:106, ISSN:1386-6184, Pages:1167-1194

 et al., 2021, Temperature dependence of Molybdenum dialkyl dithiocarbamate (MoDTC) tribofilms via time-resolved Raman spectroscopy, Scientific Reports, Vol:11, ISSN:2045-2322, Pages:3621-3621

 et al., 2020, Population balance modelling and laser diagnostic validation of soot particle evolution in laminar ethylene diffusion flames, Combustion and Flame, Vol:221, ISSN:0010-2180, Pages:384-400